leapcode/nickserver/README.md

 * Written in Ruby 2.1, licensed GPLv3
 * Lightweight and scalable (high concurrency, reasonable latency)
-* Uses asynchronous network IO for both server and client connections (via EventMachine)
+* Uses asynchronous network IO for both server and client connections (via Celluloid IO)

 API
 ==================================

-You query the nickserver via HTTP.
+You send requests to nickserver via HTTP.
 The API is very minimal:

     curl -X POST -d address=alice@domain.org https://nicknym.domain.org:6425

-The response consists of a signed JSON document with fields for the available public keys corresponding to the address.
+The response consists of a JSON document with fields for the selected public key corresponding to the address.

 For more details, see https://leap.se/nicknym